kevinhub-tech/WIT/README.md

 ### Project Accomplishment

 It was an unexpected project for us to undertake as we have been struggling with loads of academic project.
 But however, We've managed to pull through and submit the project to the panels of judges.
 The project was nominated to be awarded to "Team Award" Category.
 The team performs in such synergy and made the website in three days.
+And the website turns out to be as below.